Creating To-Do Lists In WordPress

 Integrate with Post Planner

-If you are running a collaborative website or blog, you can integrate the Cleverness To Do List plugin with a plugin called WordPress Post Planner, from the same developer that provides you with a complete WordPress editorial solution …
+If you plan to run a collaborative website or blog, you can integrate the Cleverness To Do List plugin with a plugin called WordPress Post Planner, from the same developer that helps to make the task of managing a multi-author WordPress site easier …

-Go here to learn more about using this plugin: WordPress Post Planner
+To learn more this handy plugin, visit this site: WordPress Post Planner

-After you are done configuring your plugin options in this section, remember to click the ‘Save Changes’ button to update your settings …
+After you have configured your plugin options in this section, remember to click the ‘Save Changes’ button to update your settings …

 Advanced Settings

-Once you have configured the settings in the To-Do List Settings tab, click on the ‘Advanced Settings’ tab to proceed …
+Once you have configured the general settings, click on the ‘Advanced Settings’ tab to continue …

-This screen lets you customize your To-Do lists, assign to-do tasks to users and carry out plugin database maintenance tasks.
+In this screen you can customize your To-Do lists, assign to-do tasks to users and carry out plugin database maintenance tasks.

 To-Do List Advanced Settings > Customize The To-Do List